 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
 Such assumption contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company recorded a net loss of \$20.9 million of which \$7.7 million resulted from non-cash stock compensation, and used cash in operations of \$15.2 million for the year ended December 31, 2022.
-The Company had a cash and short-term investments balance of \$16.5 million at December 31, 2022.
-On January 4, 2023, the Company raised an additional \$6.5 million of cash through an equity issuance (see Note 11).
-Management anticipates that the \$23.0 million of cash and cash equivalents and short-term investments available following the stock issuance are adequate to satisfy the liquidity needs of the Company for at least one year from the date the Company's 2022 consolidated financial statements are issued.
+The Company has no recurring source of revenue and has recorded a net loss of \$7.6 million and used cash in operations of \$8.9 million for the year ended December 31, 2023.
+The Company had a cash and short-term investments balance of \$14.0 million at December 31, 2023.
+We anticipate that we will need cash of approximately \$10.0 million for the next twelve months for research and development and selling, general and administrative expenses.
+We expect the cash and short-term investments totaling \$14.0 million will be sufficient to fund operations for the following 12 months, and anticipate raising additional funds as needed to fund our continued clinical trials.
+Management anticipates that the \$14.0 million of cash and cash equivalents and short-term investments available are adequate to satisfy the liquidity needs of the Company for at least one year from the date the Company's 2023 consolidated financial statements are issued.

 Historically, the Company has financed its operations through public and private sales of common stock, issuance of preferred stock, issuance of convertible debt instruments, and strategic collaborations.
 There can be no assurances that the Company will be able to secure additional financing on acceptable terms.
-In the event that the Company does not generate sufficient cash flows from investing and financing activities, the Company will be forced to delay, reduce, or eliminate some or all of its discretionary spending, which could adversely affect the Company's business prospects, ability to meet long-term liquidity needs or ability to continue operations.
+In the event that the Company does not generate sufficient cash flows from investing and financing activities, the Company will be forced to delay, reduce, or eliminate some or all of its discretionary spendings, which could adversely affect the Company's business prospects, ability to meet long-term liquidity needs or ability to continue operations.